Territory of Western Samoa: From Mau protests to independence

 The Mau (translates as "strongly held opinion") was a popular non-violent movement which had its beginnings in the early 1900s (decade) in Savai'i.
 It was first led by Lauaki Namulauulu Mamoe, an orator chief deposed by the German administration.
 The 1920s saw the resurgence of the Mau in opposition to the New Zealand administration.
 One of the Mau leaders was Olaf Frederick Nelson, a half Samoan and half Swedish merchant.
-Nelson was exiled by the administration during the late 1920s and early 1930s, but he continued to assist the organisation financially and politically.
+Nelson was exiled by the administration during the late 1920s to the early 1930s, but he continued to assist the organisation financially and politically.

 On 28 December 1929, the newly elected leader, high chief Tupua Tamasese Lealofi III, led his fellow uniformed Mau in a peaceful demonstration in downtown Apia.
 The New Zealand police attempted to arrest the high chief.
 When he resisted, a struggle occurred between the police and the Mau.
 The officers began to fire randomly into the crowd and a Lewis machine gun, mounted in preparation for this demonstration, was used to disperse the Mau.
 Chief Tamasese was shot from behind and killed while trying to bring calm and order to the Mau demonstrators, screaming "Peace, Samoa".
 Ten others died that day and approximately fifty were injured by gunshots and police batons.

 That day would come to be known in Samoa as Black Saturday.
 The Mau grew, remaining steadfastly non-violent, and expanded to include a highly influential women's branch.
 After repeated efforts by the Samoan people, Western Samoa gained independence in 1962 and signed a Friendship Treaty with New Zealand.
 Samoa was the first country in the Pacific to become independent.

 In 2002, New Zealand's prime minister Helen Clark, on a trip to Samoa, formally apologised for New Zealand's role in the banishment of Samoan leaders, the failure to quarantine SS Talune, and the Apia shootings.